AliSajid/AliSajid.github.io/content/about_me/index.md

 I hold an M.S. in Bioinformatics from the University of Toledo and an MB BS from Nishtar Medical University.
 I am currently pursuing a Ph.D. in Bioinformatics at the University of Toledo, focusing on the molecular pathogenesis of Schizophrenia.

 I am a self-taught programmer and a self-proclaimed data scientist.
 I have a keen interest in data science, machine learning, and artificial intelligence.
-I am currently a graduate research assistant in the  [Cognitive Disorders Research Lab](https://cdrl-ut.org) at the University of Toledo.
+I am currently PhD Candidate and a graduate research assistant in the  [Cognitive Disorders Research Lab](https://cdrl-ut.org) at the University of Toledo.

 I am passionate about solving complicated problems using the simplest and intuitive methods.
-I also devote more time than I should teaching people all the tools I use, including, but not limited to, R, Python, SQL, Git(Hub), and Bayesian Statistics.
+I also devote more time than I should teaching people all the tools I use, including, but not limited to, R, Rust, Python, SQL, Git(Hub), and Bayesian Statistics.

 I am a big fan of the [R programming language](https://www.r-project.org/), and I use it for almost all of my data analysis and visualization needs.
 I also use Python for data analysis and visualization, and I am currently learning Rust, where I am building a suite of CLI tools to query databases I work with every day.